mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

     A new browser tab hosting the ADT Explorer will open.
 You will see an alert indicating no results have been found - this is expected as no models have been imported.

-    > **Important**: If you are prompted to login, ensure you use the same account that you used when creating the Azure Digital Twins instance, otherwise you willnot have access to the data plane APIs and will see errors.
+    > **Important**: If you are prompted to login, ensure you use the same account that you used when creating the Azure Digital Twins instance, otherwise you will not have access to the data plane APIs and will see errors.

 The **ADT Explorer** sample application is now ready for use.
 Loading models is your next task, so don't be alarmed if you see an error message telling you that there are no models available.